 - PCC Library Online Databases

-- To search for free or reduced cost services like medical care, food, job training, and more on your North Carolina Community College Campus, visit AuntBertha.com.
+- AuntBertha.com — Search for free or reduced-cost services, including medical care, food and job training, on your N.C.
+Community College Campus.

 - In 80 percent of cases, contraction of COVID-19 results in mild or no symptoms.
 Self-quarantine is recommended for people who have come in direct contact with individuals confirmed to have the COVID-19 illness and/or individuals who have traveled from areas where COVID-19 transmission is widespread and/or ongoing.